-- (2) Communications made in the context of professional or other confidential relationships shall be regarded as privileged, and consequently not subject to disclosure, if a Panel decides that: - (a) such communications are made in the course of a confidential relationship producing a reasonable expectation of privacy and non-disclosure; - (b) confidentiality is essential to the nature of that relationship; and - (c) the privilege is not unduly invoked to further an abuse or does not constitute evidence of a criminal offence. - (3) 1A Panel shall recognise as privileged communications made in the context of the professional relationship between a person and his or her doctor, psychologist or counsellor, in particular those concerning victims, or between a person and a member of a religious clergy.
-2A Panel shall recognise as privileged communications made in the context of a sacred confession where it is an integral part of the practice of that religion. - (4) 1A Panel shall recognise as privileged any information, documents or other evidence which came into its possession in the course, or as a consequence, of the performance by the ICRC of its functions under the Statutes of the International Red Cross and Red Crescent Movement.
-2Such information, documents or other evidence shall not be subject to disclosure at any stage of the proceedings, including by way of testimony of any present or past official or employee of the ICRC, unless: - (a) after consultations, the ICRC consents in writing to such disclosure, or has otherwise waived this privilege; or - (b) such information, documents or other evidence are contained in public statements and documents of the ICRC. - (5) Nothing in paragraph (4) shall affect the admissibility of the same evidence obtained from a source other than the ICRC, its officials or employees, when such evidence has also been acquired by this source independently from the ICRC, its officials or employees. - (6) If the Panel determines that ICRC information, documents or other evidence are of material importance for a particular case, consultations shall be held between the Specialist Chambers and the ICRC in order to seek to resolve the matter by cooperative means, bearing in mind the circumstances of the case, the relevance of the evidence sought, whether the evidence could be obtained from a source other than the ICRC, the interests of a fair and expeditious trial and of victims participating in the proceedings, and the performance of the functions of the Specialist Chambers and the ICRC.
+- (b) confidentiality is essential to the nature of that relationship; and - (c) the privilege is not unduly invoked to further an abuse or does not constitute evidence of a criminal offence. - (3) A Panel shall recognise as privileged communications made in the context of the professional relationship between a person and his or her doctor, psychologist or counsellor, in particular those concerning victims, or between a person and a member of a religious clergy.
+A Panel shall recognise as privileged communications made in the context of a sacred confession where it is an integral part of the practice of that religion. - (4) A Panel shall recognise as privileged any information, documents or other evidence which came into its possession in the course, or as a consequence, of the performance by the ICRC of its functions under the Statutes of the International Red Cross and Red Crescent Movement.
+Such information, documents or other evidence shall not be subject to disclosure at any stage of the proceedings, including by way of testimony of any present or past official or employee of the ICRC, unless: - (a) after consultations, the ICRC consents in writing to such disclosure, or has otherwise waived this privilege; or - (b) such information, documents or other evidence are contained in public statements and documents of the ICRC. - (5) Nothing in paragraph (4) shall affect the admissibility of the same evidence obtained from a source other than the ICRC, its officials or employees, when such evidence has also been acquired by this source independently from the ICRC, its officials or employees. - (6) If the Panel determines that ICRC information, documents or other evidence are of material importance for a particular case, consultations shall be held between the Specialist Chambers and the ICRC in order to seek to resolve the matter by cooperative means, bearing in mind the circumstances of the case, the relevance of the evidence sought, whether the evidence could be obtained from a source other than the ICRC, the interests of a fair and expeditious trial and of victims participating in the proceedings, and the performance of the functions of the Specialist Chambers and the ICRC.